How to set up your projects

 When private objects are enabled in a project:

-- Milestones, Timelog and Wiki applications can be private.
+- Overview, Milestones, Timelog and Wiki apps can be private.

 To learn more about private objects, please read this article: Use Private Objects in a project with clients